royaltm/node-murmurhash-native/README.md

 The incremental MurmurHash instances may be serialized and later deserialized.
 One may also copy a hasher's internal state onto another.
-This way the hasher can be re-used to calculate a hash of some data with already known prefix.
+This way the hasher utility can be re-used to calculate a hash of some data with already known prefix.

 ```js
 var hash = murmur.createHash('murmurhash128x64').update('hash');